|# of Reactions||Product Code||Price|

 The forensicGEM™ Sperm kit uses a unique mixture of thermophilic and mesophilic enzymes with no purification steps required.
 At low temperatures, mesophilic cell wall degrading enzymes rapidly degrade sperm heads.
 The 75° step then activates a thermophilic proteinase that lyses the cells, kills nucleases and strips the DNA of nucleosomes.
-A final 95° step deactivates the thermophilic proteinase, producing single-stranded DNA perfect for qPCR and STR amplification.
+A final 95°C step deactivates the thermophilic proteinase, producing single-stranded DNA perfect for qPCR and STR amplification.

 Acoustic Trapping of Sperm Cells from Mock Sexual Assault Samples Using forensicGEM Sperm (view abstract)

 The prototype acoustic trapping technology, developed at the University of Virginia, isolated intact sperm cells from mock samples containing a 40-fold excess in female epithelial cells over sperm cells. forensicGEM Sperm was used to rapidly lyse sperm cells with no purification steps.
 Downstream PCR amplification resulted in male-only profiles.